Benawi/Microverse-Awesome-books-with-ES6/README.md

  -  CSS styles Added to the application to make it match [this](https://github.com/microverseinc/curriculum-javascript/blob/main/books/images/awesome_books_full_website.png) wireframe.
  - When a user clicks on any of the links, the main area changes to display only one of the three content sections which clicked.
  - To change the contents of the page, plain JavaScript and CSS used.
+ - ES6 syntax used.
+ - Codes divided into modules
+ - Separate file created for each module in the modules directory.

+- Modules imported into the main.js file including luxon.

+- Functions refactored to arrow functions.

+- let and const used in the correct way.

+- Display the current date below the navigation bar by using a library [Luxon](https://moment.github.io/luxon/#/install?id=es6) .
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>